-Can you believe it’s already May?
+Can you believe it’s already summer?
 That means… summer tournament season is here!
 You might be wondering how to fuel for your summer tournaments, especially since you might not have played in the hot summer heat in over a year.
 Don’t worry, because I’ve got five fueling tips for you to boost your performance during your summer tournaments!

 1. Hydrate, Hydrate, Hydrate!